The Evolution of Risk Management in Global Investigations

 Problems may also be first identified through the direct intervention of a government agency, which may have learned of the issue on its own, through a third party or another agency.
 The provision of information between law enforcement and regulatory authorities (whether through informal communication protocols, established statutory gateways or recognition of competing jurisdictions) is a rapidly growing area, domestically and internationally.

 Given the myriad of potential avenues for a crisis to develop, corporate counsel must always be on the lookout for the seeds of problems and be prepared to take appropriate steps to prevent the matter from taking root and distracting the company from its core business.
+This is of particular importance now while corporates are focusing resources on taking steps to mitigate the dual impact of the ongoing covid-19 pandemic and (particularly in the United Kingdom) the Brexit transition period deadline of 31 December 2020.
 Moreover, if a serious problem is identified and cannot be easily contained, an effective response may require a significant level of communication with, and ongoing reporting obligations to, multiple entities, including the company’s board and senior management; its legal, compliance, risk and audit functions; external auditors; prosecutors, regulators or other government agencies; litigation counterparties; investors; customers; commercial partners; competitors; trade bodies; and other interest groups.
 In many cases, the simple gathering of facts and their analysis can be one of the least complex elements of the undertaking.
 Far more complex is the juggling of competing, often cross-border, legal principles, interests and priorities that these ongoing communication and reporting processes require.
 These are considered further below, together with some of the complicated legal issues they present.

 Not all internal issues raised will require investigation.
 Take, for example, the self-described whistleblower who writes to senior management to raise points already conclusively determined in a disciplinary hearing, in relation to which there are no wider considerations or further rights to appeal.
 Where facts are not in issue, the person has exhausted his or her legal remedies and does not bring forward new bona fides issues, a corporation should not be deterred from operating efficiently and need not reinvestigate the underlying facts.
 Those concerns that do merit fresh investigation will not necessarily arise only in the context of criminal allegations or regulatory misconduct; some will emerge during transactional due diligence or in the control environment.
 There may also be instances where even if the allegation is true, it does not amount to a violation of law or company policy.

 The concerns in the United States are similar.
-The Department of Justice (DOJ) and the Securities and Exchange Commission (SEC) have stated in their Resource Guide to the Foreign Corrupt Practices Act (FCPA) that they will be less likely to prosecute an acquirer that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.
-In 2018, US Deputy Assistant Attorney General Matthew Miner stated that the DOJ’s revised FCPA Corporate Enforcement Policy (providing for a presumption of a declination of prosecution with disgorgement of ill-gotten gains, assuming no aggravating circumstances, for companies that voluntarily disclose, fully co-operate and fully remediate) would apply to acquirers in a merger or acquisition.
-In March 2019, the DOJ formally codified this policy.
-Further, while declinations under the FCPA Corporate Enforcement Policy are usually public and come with a statement of facts, Mr Miner recently said, in remarks he delivered at the American Bar Association’s Third Global White Collar Crime Institute Conference, that ‘there may be instances where a company self-discloses and [the DOJ] decide[s] a public declination is neither necessary nor warranted’.
+The Department of Justice (DOJ) in its FCPA Corporate Enforcement Policy, as repeated in the DOJ and SEC’s Resource Guide to the Foreign Corrupt Practices Act (FCPA), has stated that there is a presumption of declination for an acquirer that conducts effective pre-transactional due diligence, remediates, folds the acquired entity into its compliance programme and voluntarily discloses the conduct.
+Further, while declinations under the FCPA Corporate Enforcement Policy are usually public and come with a statement of facts, Former US Deputy Assistant Attorney General Matthew Miner said, in remarks he delivered at the American Bar Association’s Third Global White Collar Crime Institute Conference, that ‘there may be instances where a company self-discloses and [the DOJ] decide[s] a public declination is neither necessary nor warranted’.
 He noted that ‘if a company self-discloses misconduct that was discovered in the context of a merger or acquisition, and [prosecutors] determine that the conduct and financial impact was de minimis, [the DOJ] may be open to a company’s request that [the DOJ not] disclose the declination’.
 Without delving into the pros and cons of voluntary disclosure, US law enforcement and regulatory agencies generally treat acquirers similarly even when the disclosure does not relate to potential FCPA violations, but to other issues such as money laundering and trade sanctions.

 Given these expectations in the United Kingdom, United States and elsewhere, a party offering to warrant that it has not engaged in corrupt practices or other criminal activity will not provide adequate comfort without objective assessment of the risk profile, which is, itself, an exercise in investigation and analysis.
 For example, in the case of the three primary areas of financial crime risk (money laundering, sanctions, bribery and corruption), further enquiry may be required to investigate and assess the risk presented by politically exposed persons (PEPs), transactions involving higher-risk jurisdictions or business practices, complex transactional structures characterised by opacity as to source of funds and ultimate beneficiaries.